tdwg/bdq/tg2/_review/docs/list/bdqtest/index.md

 		</tr>
 		<tr>
 			<td>Expected Response</td>
-			<td>INTERNAL_PREREQUISITES_NOT_MET if dwc:minimumDepthInMeters or dwc:maximumDepthInMeters are bdq:NotEmpty or dwc:verbatimDepth is bdq:Empty; FILLED_IN the value of dwc:minimumDepthInMeters and dwc:maximumDepthInMeters if they can be unambiguously interpreted from dwc:verbatimDepth; otherwise NOT_AMENDED.</td>
+			<td>INTERNAL_PREREQUISITES_NOT_MET if dwc:minimumDepthInMeters or dwc:maximumDepthInMeters are bdqval:NotEmpty or dwc:verbatimDepth is bdqval:Empty; FILLED_IN the value of dwc:minimumDepthInMeters and dwc:maximumDepthInMeters if they can be unambiguously interpreted from dwc:verbatimDepth; otherwise NOT_AMENDED.</td>
 		</tr>
 		<tr>
 			<td>Specification GUID</td>